-A month ago I posted about New York’s need to pass “Lavern’s Law,” which extends the date of discovery in medical malpractice cases from the time the discovery of malpractice was made, or could reasonably have been made.
+A month ago I posted about New York’s need to pass “Lavern’s Law,” which extends the statute of limitations in medical malpractice cases from the time the discovery of malpractice was made, or could reasonably have been made.

 The problem, as I noted back then, was that some folks lost their rights due to our short statute of limitations — 2 ½ years for most cases and a mere 15 months against a municipality — before they even knew they had an undiagnosed cancer or other condition.